Working from home guidance

 - reporting any changes that may affect their health and safety when working from home.

 If a worker tests positive for COVID-19 while working from home

-If a worker tests positive for COVID-19, they must follow the health advice provided by the local public health authority and notify the business as soon as practicable (even if they have been working from home).
+If a worker tests positive for COVID-19, they should notify the business as soon as practicable (even if they have been working from home).

 Businesses should discuss leave arrangements with workers and determine if the worker has had contact with any other workers while they were infectious.

 It is possible that a worker with COVID-19 could potentially work from home if they have no or minor symptoms.